reasons Ron still can’t fathom, The Detergents were always the next-to-last act to go on, which effectively made them

 and conducted by Jimmy Wisner).

-the time Ron reinvented himself, or at least his name, for the second time (the first having been when he’d changed
+1968, just about the time Ron reinvented himself, or at least his name, for the second time (the first having been when he’d

-it from his birth name of Carmine Granito years before), feeling he’d outgrown the moniker "Ronnie," his career began
+changed it from his birth name of Carmine Granito years before), feeling he’d outgrown the moniker "Ronnie," his career

-its upward spiral.
-Through a friend, Ron Frangipane, the newly christened Ron Dante learned of the auditions being held to
+began its upward spiral.
+Through a friend, Ron Frangipane, the newly christened Ron Dante learned of the auditions being held

-find the primary singing voice for an up-and-coming animated group, The Archies, to be featured in the Saturday-morning cartoon
+to find the primary singing voice for an up-and-coming animated group, The Archies, to be featured in the Saturday-morning

-The Archie Show.
-Frangipane had already been tapped to do arrangements, and he suggested that Ron try out for the spot
+cartoon The Archie Show.
+Frangipane had already been tapped to do arrangements, and he suggested that Ron try out

-of lead vocalist.
+for the spot of lead vocalist.
 As history records, Ron got the job.
-He spent much of the summer of 1968 in the studio, turning out a bunch
+He spent much of the summer of 1968 in the studio, turning

-of full-length songs as well as the tunes that would be used to spotlight the Dances of the Week (each show would feature
+out a bunch of full-length songs as well as the tunes that would be used to spotlight the Dances of the Week (each show would

-a new dance and the debut of a brand-new song sandwiched between two ten-minute episodes).
-Jeff Barry, who wrote most of the
+feature a new dance and the debut of a brand-new song sandwiched between two ten-minute episodes).
+Jeff Barry, who wrote most

-group’s songs, was producer, and Ron’s old friend and boss, Don Kirshner, was music supervisor.
-From 1968 to 1972,
+of the group’s songs, was producer, and Ron’s old friend and boss, Don Kirshner, was music supervisor.
+From 1968

-who’d been hired to write the arrangements for a forthcoming Broadway show, Billy (based on Billy Budd,
+through Frangipane, who’d been hired to write the arrangements for a forthcoming Broadway show, Billy (based

 would win the Tony Award for Best Musical of 1978.
 Ron had no way of knowing this at the time, of course, although an antidote